python-thread/thread/.github/ISSUE_TEMPLATE/1-bug-report.md

 Include as many relevant details about the environment you experienced the bug in -->
 * Version used:
-* Browser Name and version:
+* Python version:
+* Link to your project:
 * Operating System and version (desktop or mobile):
-* Link to your project:
-* Node version:
-* Python version:
-* Tailwind CLI version: